Bucanero06/AntBot/README.md

-    v   - Set "Webhook URL" to your Hosted app URL (e.g. http://your-app-ip:your-port/yourtvendpoint) make sure to select the Webhook URL check box so that the alert is sent using the Webhook vi  - Name Alert Name (e.g. "LuxAlgo Premium") to something that is easy to identify in the logs vii - Add the Message as found in the json payload examples below, you can customize the message to your liking viii - Create Alert - Congratulations you just set up your first TradingView Strategy Alert Webhook! if you want other conditions to trigger alerts, repeat steps i-viii since LuxAlgo Premium Indicator does not allow for custom webhooks  explicitely but you easily adjusted.
+    v   - Set "Webhook URL" to your Hosted app URL (e.g. http://your-app-ip:your-port/yourtvendpoint) make sure to select the Webhook URL check box so that the alert is sent using the Webhook vi  - Name Alert Name (e.g. "LuxAlgo Premium") to something that is easy to identify in the logs vii - Add the Message as found in the JSON payload examples below, you can customize the message to your liking viii - Create Alert - Congratulations you just set up your first TradingView Strategy Alert Webhook! if you want other conditions to trigger alerts, repeat steps i-viii since LuxAlgo Premium Indicator does not allow for custom webhooks  explicitly but you easily adjust.
 This application is designed to be used with the LuxAlgo Premium Indicator but can be used with any TradingView Strategy Alert Webhook that is sent in the correct format.
             See the TradingView Webhook Documentation for more information on how to create a custom webhook and notify the bot of your custom webhook format for entries and exits. *TODO: See the "Expanding the Bot" section in this